 The API used by the 5GMSd Application Provider at reference point M1d to create and manipulate the 5GMSd AS Content Hosting Configuration associated with a particular downlink media streaming Provisioning Session in the 5GMSd AF is specified in clause 8.8 of TS 26.510 [56].

+Within a Content Hosting Configuration, one or more distribution configurations may be defined where each may specify different content caching, purging, and preparation behaviours for content ingested at reference point M2d or M10d.
+The Content Hosting Configuration may further specify, through the declaration of affinity groups how reference point M4d service locations associated with each distribution configuration are deployed in the 5GMS System.

 ===== CHANGE =====

 7.6.4 5GMSd AS functions supporting Content Hosting